 Nonetheless, there are exceptions to the rule.
 Although an ever-growing number of businesses are shifting to progressive web applications, there do exist unique cases with native app prioritization.
 As such, a wide range of companies that have both PWAs and native applications still continue to urge people to download their native app if the person is using the PWA version of the site from their browser.

 An example of this is the renowned eCommerce giant, Alibaba.
-As seen from the screenshots below, the pop-up that convinces users to switch to the native application continuously appear throughout the website.
+As seen from the screenshots below, the pop-up that convinces users to switch to the native application continuously appears throughout the website.
 In this case, if you tap on “Open”, the link takes you either to the AppStore or to Google Play for app installation.
 The native app’s size is rather large, 173 MB for iOS!

 So why would Alibaba do that?
 Keeping in mind the fact that their native application has been around for quite a while, a large number of their targeted users already have it downloaded to their devices.
 Thus, we may assume that for this specific business, the native application has proven itself as leverage that sells well.
 Perhaps, this is why this rather non-standard move is their priority.

 Why did we bring this up?
 Because there are situations in which native apps do outweigh PWAs.
 These cases include the matter of app monetization.
-What is more, native apps are more preferable if you’re planning on making a game or using augmented reality.
+What is more, native apps are preferable if you’re planning on making a game or using augmented reality.

 Here are the major takeaways: PWAs are a real hit for various spheres of online businesses and are even thought to be the solution to replace native apps someday.
-Such apps are fast, provide a great user experience, they’re intuitive and perfect for enhancing mobile conversions.
+Such apps are fast, provide a great user experience, they’re intuitive, and are perfect for enhancing mobile conversions.
 They don’t have to be downloaded to the device from the AppStore or Google Play, they won’t consume user device space, nor will they have to be regularly updated in order to work.
 PWAs are cheaper to develop than native applications and won’t destroy your SEO if the matter is handled properly.

 Hope that this article has given you some answers on why getting a progressive web application is worth it!